Spontaneous Ratchet Currents and Transition Dynamics in Active Wetting

 We investigate wetting in a setup analogous to the ``slit geometry'' of classical wetting.

-Using this hydrodynamic framework, we uncover three key results.
-First, active accumulation on barriers leads robustly to full-wetting and partial-wetting states in the thermodynamic (many particle, large-scale) limit.
-While this has been observed previously in simulations \cite{WildingWettingABPs, Neta2021, turci2023partialcompletewettingdroplets, das2020morphological}, an exact description of these wetting states has not been available.
-Using these steady-states, we demonstrate that the transition between active wetting states shares phenomenology with the so-called critical wetting transition in equilibrium systems.
-This aspect of our work is discussed fully in the companion paper \cite{companion_paper_placeholder}.
+Using this hydrodynamic framework, we uncover two key results.
+First, active accumulation on barriers leads robustly to fully-wet {(or, completely-wet)} and partially-wet steady-states in the thermodynamic (many particle, large-scale) limit.
+While this has been observed previously in simulations \cite{Turci2024, Zhao2026, Neta2021, Turci2021, Das2020, PerezBastias2025, Das2025}, an exact description of these wetting states has not been available. {We also show that the transition between these wetting states shares phenomenology with equilibrium critical wetting (i.e. a continuous wetting transition on tuning the wall attraction at coexistence)}.
+This aspect of our work is discussed fully in the companion paper \cite{Grodzinski2026a}.
 Here we focus on our second key result, which is the demonstration of a ratchet effect in active wetting, arising due to spontaneously broken symmetry, as opposed to any asymmetry in the underlying geometry.
-We show that this ratchet effect drives an intrinsically nonequilibrium transition pathway between the full- and partial-wetting states.
+We show that this drives an intrinsically nonequilibrium transition pathway between the full- and partial-wetting states.